Holiday fireworks displays in Ontario

 Canada Day

-Canada Day, a federal statutory holiday.
-Formally known as Dominion Day, Canada Day is celebrated on July 1, the anniversary of the Canadian Confederation, when Canada became a nation in 1867.
+Canada Day is a federal statutory holiday.
+Formerly known as Dominion Day, Canada Day is celebrated on July 1, the anniversary of the Canadian Confederation, when Canada became a nation in 1867.

-The biggest and best Canada Day fireworks displays take place in major cities, although smaller towns and communities will also host fun events and activities, with evening fireworks energizing night skies.
+The biggest and best Canada Day fireworks displays take place in major cities.
+However, smaller towns and communities will also host fun events and activities, with evening fireworks lighting up the night sky.

 Labour Day

-The Labour Day holiday in Canada takes place on the first Monday of every September and will often feature fireworks in the evening.
+The Labour Day holiday in Canada falls on the first Monday of September each year, and several communities commemorate the day with evening fireworks.

-Historically part of a labour union movement for workers’ rights in terms of conditions and pay, the holiday has evolved into a celebration of workers' achievements.
+Historically part of a labour union movement for workers’ rights regarding conditions and pay, the holiday has evolved into a celebration of workers’ achievements.

 Diwali Festival of Lights